asottile/all-repos/README.md

       personal access token.
     - The minimum scope required to function is `public_repo`, though you'll need `repo` to access private repositories.
-- `org`: the organization / username to clone from
+- `org`: the organization to clone from

 #### Optional `source_settings`